 What to do?
 Is fermented soy out of the question too?

 Absolutely not!
 Fermented soy is a nutrient dense food that is a fantastic addition to the diet with one caveat.
 Fermented soy must be consumed within the context of an iodine rich diet.
 Therefore, if you eat the typical American lowfat diet which is incredibly devoid of foods containing thryoid protecting iodine and then suddenly decide to go wild eating fermented soy all the time because you saw something positive about it on the evening news – this could pose a problem for your thyroid health!

-If your thyroid is in good shape, be sure to consume only small amounts of fermented soy (natto, miso, tempeh, soy sauce) as a part of a traditional diet which includes plenty of iodine rich foods such as grassfed butter, then you are absolutely fine.
+If your thyroid is in good shape, be sure to consume only small amounts of fermented soy (natto, miso, tempeh, soy sauce) as a part of a traditional diet which includes plenty of iodine rich foods such as grassfed butter or ghee, then you are absolutely fine.

-In this manner, you can enjoy the wondrous health benefits of the fermented soy with no downside from the goitrogenic isoflavones!
+In this manner, you can enjoy the wondrous health benefits of fermented soy with no downside from the thyroid suppressing isoflavones!